brewpi-remix/brewpi-tools-rmx/README.md

 `curl -L install.brewpiremix.com | sudo bash`

+These are the same links, I merely have created a redirect on the [BrewPi Remix domain](https://www. for your convenience to make it shorter and easier to remember.
 If you have a broken installation and/or need to run the uninstaller without BrewPi being installed correctly for some reason, you may use (all one line):

 `curl -L uninstall.brewpiremix.com | sudo bash`